Stickynote88/RecipeRepo/README.md

 # RecipeRepo
-Web app for storage and retrival of cooking and baking recipes
+Web app for storage and retrieval of cooking and baking recipes